 While this can be uncomfortable for patients, it will not harm the eye.
-If you schedule a Retinal Evaluation in New Jersey at our Campus Eye Group, we will do our best to minimize your discomfort.
+If you schedule a Retinal Evaluation at Campus Eye Group, we will do our best to minimize your discomfort.

 It will take several hours for your eyes to return to normal.
 You will not be able to drive and you will need to protect your eyes from excess light.
 You should plan your day accordingly.

 Some retinal exams involve a test called the fluorescein angiogram.
 This is a type of contrast dye imaging.
 Injecting dye into the bloodstream before imaging the retina with a series of photographs will give detailed information about the state of the blood vessels in the eye.
 This can turn up abnormalities or damage to the vessels.